This article is part 2 in a series. For part 1- “Cannabis Sprays Explored: Testing for Hydrogen Peroxide” – click here.

 The quality of Canada’s legal strains always seems so incredibly poor.
 The reality is, harsh smoke emanates from cannabis after it has been dosed in different chemicals and chemical sprays.
 Legal producers often ensure no pests, mites, or mold grows on their crop by using pesticide shortcuts.
 Substances are left behind that are almost worse than some of the things they are preventing.

 Active Ingredient: Mineral Oil – made by a Suncor Energy business.

-This is used to suppress powdery mildew, mites, and aphids.
+This is used to suppress powdery mildew,